DerIngo/JEXIEPORTER/README.md

 * convert data to json
 * convert xml to objects
 * convert json to objects
-* export data to a temporary file and opens system csv-viewer
+* export data as CSV to a temporary file and opens system csv-viewer
+* export data as xls to a temporary file and opens system xls-viewer
+* import temporary xlx file

 # Notes
 * Delimiter: ";"